matistaam/Arcade/doc/library_implementation_guide.md

 ### 3. Required Method Implementation

-#### handleEvents()
+#### handleEvents(std::string command)
-- Process the input command
+- Process the input command (empty string means no input)
-- Update game state
+- Update game state based on command
+- Perform game logic (movement, collisions, etc.)
 - Return vector of elements to be rendered
-- Handle game logic and collision detection
+- Implement proper cleanup in destructor

 ### 4. Element Structure
 Use the `element_t` struct for rendering: